Oscarg2010/MCW-BCDR/Hands-on lab/Before the HOL - Business continuity and disaster recovery.md

     <https://www.microsoft.com/en-US/sql-server/sql-server-downloads>

-2. Click **Download now** under the Express edition of SQL.
+2. Select **Download now** under the Express edition of SQL.

     ![On the Download SQL Server 2017 for Windows webpage, Express edition is selected for download.](images/Setup/image17.png "Download SQL Server 2017 for Windows webpage")

-3. Click **Run** when prompted after downloading.
+3. Choose **Run** when prompted after downloading.

     ![Next to the message asking if you want to run or save SQLServer 2017, Run is selected.](images/Setup/image18.png "Run button")

-4. When the installer starts, click **Basic**.
+4. When the installer starts, select **Basic**.

     ![Basic is selected in the SQL Server 2017 Express Edition Installer wizard.](images/Setup/image19.png "SQL Server 2017 Express Edition Installer")

 5. Accept the other defaults in the install wizard until SQL starts to install.
 This may take 5-10 minutes to complete.

-6. Once the install completes, click the **Install SSMS** button.
+6. Once the install completes, select the **Install SSMS** button.
 This will take you to a webpage where you can download and install SQL Server Management Studio (SSMS).

     ![On the SQL Server 2017 Express Edition Installation Complete page, the Install SSMS button is selected.](images/Setup/image20.png "SQL Server 2017 Express Edition Installation Complete page")

-7. Click the **Download SQL Server Management Studio** link.
-When prompted, click **Run**.
+7. Select the **Download SQL Server Management Studio** link.
+When prompted, choose **Run**.

     ![On the Download SSMS page, the link to Download SQL Server Management Studio is selected.](images/Setup/image21.png "Download SSMS page")

-8. Click **Install** when prompted to begin installing SSMS.
+8. Select **Install** when prompted to begin installing SSMS.
 This may take 5-10 minutes to complete.

     ![On the Install Microsoft SQL Server Management Studio Welcome page, the Install button is selected.](images/Setup/image22.png "Microsoft SQL Server Management Studio Welcome page")

-9. Click **Close** when the installation of SMSS is complete.
+9. Select **Close** when the installation of SMSS is complete.

-10. Click **Close** on the SQL Express Edition setup wizard.
+10. Select **Close** on the SQL Express Edition setup wizard.

 ### Task 5: Create Azure Resource Groups